spinnaker/spinnaker.github.io/guides/user/plugin-users/index.md

 # Configure Spinnaker for the Plugin Repository

-Run `hal plugins repository add REPOSITORY [parameters]` to add the repository file to Spinnaker's configuration:
+Use `hal plugins repository add REPOSITORY [parameters]` to add the repository file to Spinnaker's configuration:

 ```
 hal plugins repository add spinnaker-plugin-examples \